-(2) Net of \$8 million of original discount and debt issuance costs.
+(2) Net of \$8 million and \$6 million of original issue discount and debt issuance costs related to the Term Loan Facility and Incremental Term Loan Facility, respectively.

 Each \$1.00 increase (decrease) in the assumed public offering price of \$ per share, the midpoint of the estimated price range set forth on the cover page of this prospectus, would increase (decrease) each of total indebtedness, additional paid-in capital and total members' / stockholders' equity on a pro forma as adjusted basis by approximately \$ million, assuming that the price per share for the offering remains at \$ (which is the midpoint of the estimated price range set forth on the cover page of this prospectus), and after deducting the underwriting discount and estimated offering expenses payable by us.